LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Items/weapons/Dewdrop.md

 ---
 ## Weapon Description

 An heirloom weapon of the Moss Family.
-Once weid
+Once wielded by the family founder Howell Moss